 The stalls of the popular and characteristic San Lorenzo Market surround the church, they are an extension of the Central Market, a perfect combination of art, shopping and good food.

 8 Piazzale Michelangelo

 It’s the most famous panoramic observation point of the city, a must for tourists and residents.
 The square and the loggia (now an exclusive restaurant) were designed by the architect Giuseppe Poggi in the context of a wider project of renovation of the city begun in the second half of the 19th century.
 The view is really enchanting and sweeps over the entire historical centre of the city to the opposite hills of Fiesole and Settignano

 9 Florence with the children

 Between museums, streets and squares it is easy for children to get bored and tired, so you have to think about something to make them a pleasant holiday in Florence.
-One idea is to take a stroll in a horse-drawn wheelchair, or you can turn the climb to the Dome of Brunelleschi (463 steps) in a kind of race, or play hide-and-seek (with all the caution of the case) in the Gardens of Boboli.
-For years, interactive and theatre workshops, and visits specifically aimed at schools and families with children have been included in Palazzo Vecchio.
+One idea is take a stroll on a horse-drawn wheelchair, or you can turn the climb to the Dome of Brunelleschi (463 steps) in a kind of race, or play hide-and-seek (with all the caution of the case) in the Gardens of Boboli.
+For years, interactive and theatre workshops, and visits specifically aimed at entertaining schools and families with children have been included in Palazzo Vecchio.

 10 Typical food in Florence